After-Shock/Cloudbox-wiki/Plexdrive.md

    Note 1: You must use the same Google account as the one you are planning to use for Google Drive (see [[Prerequisites|Prerequisites#4-google-drive-account]]).

-   Note 2: If you keep getting the prompt for the authorization code, you must have used an incorrect Client ID/Secret.
+   Note 2: If you keep getting the prompt for the authorization code, you might have used an incorrect Client ID/Secret.
 Remove the `config.json` and `token.json` files from `/opt/plexdrive/` and attempt setup again.

 1. When you see `First cache build process started...`, press `ctrl`+`c` on your keyboard to exit.